Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 2. Trade intangible: includes patents, know-how, designs, and models used to produce goods or the provision of services, etc.

-Whenever a company’s intangible assets are used for commercial purposes by another party, a royalty rate has to be paid – a fixed value or a percentage (depending on the agreement) of the revenue gained through their use.
+Whenever a company’s intangible assets are used for commercial purposes by another party, a fee in the form of royalty must be paid – either a fixed value or a percentage (depending on the agreement) of the revenue gained through their use.

 Interquartile Range: